OneNormalUsername/oxygen-updater-backend/README.md

 Also, a PHPMyAdmin is spawned at `localhost:8183` so you can perform operations on the database.

+#### Installing Docker on MacOS / Linux
+Mac: Install Docker Desktop from `https://www.docker.com/products/docker-desktop`
+Linux: Install a Docker package for your distro from `https://docs.docker.com/install/linux/docker-ce/ubuntu/` (use the side menu to select other distro than Ubuntu).

-#### Windows
+#### Installing Docker on Windows
-Windows users have a disadvantage when using Docker.
-If you somehow have access to a Mac or Linux box, it is preferred to use that instead.
+##### Windows 10 Pro / Enterprise 1803+ with Hyper-V and Hypervisor Platform
+If you are using the Pro or Enterprise edition of Windows 10, have the April 2018 update or newer (1803+) and have a CPU which supports Hyper-V, then you can use Docker almost the same way as on a Mac or Linux PC.
+The install procedure is then as following:
+- Fully enable Hyper-V and the Hypervisor Platform under Windows Features (type "Turn Windows features on or off" in the start menu)
+- Restart your computer
+- Install Docker Desktop from `https://www.docker.com/products/docker-desktop`
+- The Docker tray icon tells you if Docker is running properly
+- See `https://android-developers.googleblog.com/2018/07/android-emulator-amd-processor-hyper-v.html` for more information on how to use the Android Emulator to run the app in combination with Hyper-V and the Docker-hosted backend

+##### Windows 10 Home or CPU incompatible with Hyper-V
-Most Windows developers will have to use Docker Machine, as the regular Docker requires Hyper-V and therfore cannot be used on the non-Pro Windows 10.
-Also, the regular Docker for Windows does not work together with the Android emulator.
-If you only plan to run the Android app on a real device then you can use the regular Docker for Windows.
+If you are using Windows 10 Home or have a CPU which does not support Hyper-V, you will have to use Docker Machine, as the regular Docker requires Hyper-V to run.
+Please note that Docker Machine is *much slower* than the regular Docker for Windows and *has been deprecated*, so only use this as a last resort.

 You can get Docker Machine by following the instructions found on https://docs.docker.com/toolbox/.
 Docker Toolbox contains Docker Machine.
 Make sure that Docker Compose for Windows is checked during setup.